SARN: Structurally-Aware Recurrent Network for Spatio-Temporal Disaggregation: Related Work

+Spatial disaggregation is frequently used in demography to infer individual records from spatially aggregated regions such as census data~\cite{Qiu2019GeospatialDO, Wardropa2018SpatiallyDP}, frequently applied in population analysis (e.g., dynamic population mapping).
+Dynamic data on human population distribution at high resolution is important for a wide spectrum of activities and real-life applications, such as urban applications of business locations, transportation planning, city service management etc. \cite{zong2019deepdpm} Other applications include disease mapping \cite{Arambepola2020ASS} and vaccination coverage \cite{Utazi2018ASR}.

+A popular heuristic is areal weighting (AW), which assumes the value per unit area is constant~\cite{Goodchild1993AFF}.
+This method is common in practice due to its simplicity, general reliability, and ability to computed from a single variable.
+Pycnophylactic interpolation (PI), first introduced by Tobler in 1979 \cite{pycnophylactic}, works similarly to areal weighting, but with a refinement to avoid discontinuities at the boundaries.
+PI distributes the values from source regions to target regions iteratively , considering a weighted average of its nearest neighbors to avoid discontinuities while preserving the total count.

-Dasymetric mapping/interpolation/weighting (DM) approach is highly popular in the domain of spatial disaggregation.
-Unlike areal weighting scheme, dasymetric mapping uses auxiliary information to generate a weighted distribution of source values onto the target regions.
-Recent methods leveraged machine learning approaches to model the relationships between auxiliary data and source values and determine the weights for disaggregation \cite{stevens2015, Qiu2019GeospatialDO, Monteiro2018, Monteiro2019}.
-Some previously used auxiliary information include satellite images \cite{stevens2015}, 3D building information \cite{Qiu2019GeospatialDO}, mobile phone usage data \cite{Deville2014}, terrain elevation and human settlement \cite{Monteiro2019} etc.
+Dasymetric mapping/interpolation/weighting (DM) approach is a family of methods that use the relationships between multiple variables to improve the estimated distribution.
+Unlike areal weighting, dasymetric mapping uses auxiliary information to generate a weighted distribution of source values onto the target regions.
+Recent methods incorporate machine learning approaches to model the relationships between auxiliary data and source values and determine the weights for disaggregation \cite{Qiu2019GeospatialDO, Monteiro2018, Monteiro2019}.
+Sources of auxiliary information include satellite images \cite{stevens2015}, 3D building information \cite{Qiu2019GeospatialDO}, mobile phone usage data \cite{Deville2014}, terrain elevation and human settlement \cite{Monteiro2019}, and other variables more broadly available at high spatial and temporal resolution.
 Despite the popularity of dasymetric mapping methods in spatial disaggregation, there are several potential limitations of them \cite{Comber2019SpatialIU}.
-They are highly dependent on the availability of auxiliary variables, which are not always available(e.g., remote sensing images or land type data in population disaggregation tasks).
-Additionally, the quality of the auxiliary information and the relevance between the auxiliary data and source values have great impacts on the disaggregation performances.
+They are wholly dependent on auxiliary variables, which are not always available (e.g., remote sensing images or land type data in population disaggregation tasks).
+Additionally, the performance of the model depends on the correlation between auxiliary data and source values, which may be low due to lack of relevant datasets or noisy measurements.